Fiona-600/Project-2020/README.md

         •	A python program file called ‘analysis.py’ which will:

-                  1. Output a summary of each variable to a single text ﬁle
+                  1. Output a summary of each variable to 'Iris_Dataset_Summary.txt
-                  2. Save a histogram of each variable to png. ﬁles
+                  2. Save a histogram of each variable to png. ﬁles (Appendices 1-8)
-                  3. Output a scatter plot of each pair of variables
+                  3. Output a scatter plot of each pair of variables (Appendices 9-11)

 **Investigation Approach using Python**